Thesis

 Competing Renewable Energy Sources

 Nearly 90% of global carbon dioxide emissions are due to fossil fuel consumption, primarily coal, oil, and gasoline.
 A meaningful shift to clean energy had already started long before nuclear fusion became a viable solution.
 The percentage of global electricity capacity coming from renewable energy increased from 28.2% in 2014 to 43% in 2023.
-While energy consumption overall grows ~1.8% on average, renewable energy grew ~14% from 2022 to 2023.
+While energy consumption overall grew ~1.8% on average, renewable energy grew ~14% from 2022 to 2023.

 Countries are emphasizing a shift to renewables in part due to increasing demand for energy independence, lower costs, climate awareness, and job creation.
 Driven by these motivators, as nations continue to invest more in renewable energy sources that are available now, they may not be interested in reconfiguring infrastructure and spending trillions on replacing these sources with fusion reactors down the line.

-Enough energy from the sun’s fusion hits the Earth’s surface to cover 10,000x what humans need, which is why solar energy is one of the fastest-growing alternative energy sources as of 2023.
+Enough energy from the sun’s fusion hits the Earth’s surface to cover 10K times what humans need, which is why solar energy is one of the fastest-growing alternative energy sources as of 2023.
 Other sources of energy receiving large investments include wind energy, hydroelectric and tidal energy, geothermal energy, and biomass.

 Business Model

+Helion Energy is still in its research and developmental phase, but is planning to bring the first power plant online by 2028.
 Its future business model will primarily depend on selling energy to the grid for residential, commercial, and industrial use.
-In the US, more than 80% of energy infrastructure is privately owned, although four organizations control most of the national grid — which generates nearly $500 billion annually.
+In the US, more than 80% of energy infrastructure is privately owned, although four organizations control most of the national grid, which generates nearly $500 billion annually.
 Helion will likely have to sell to entities individually, and the state-owned grids in most other nations.

 Helion’s first commercial agreements with Microsoft and Nucor will likely be a blueprint for the company’s early business model.
-Similarly to many renewable projects, Helion will operate on purchase power agreements where energy is sold to a customer at a fixed cost for a predetermined period.
+Similar to many renewable projects, Helion will operate on purchase power agreements where energy is sold to a customer at a fixed cost for a predetermined period.
 This customer often receives a tax credit to subsidize the cost further.
 As customers (often grid operators) need more energy, they scale demand up or down.
-The principle is the same with fossil fuel plants which scale up and down with consumer demand because the grid cannot store mass amounts of electricity in most areas.
+The principle is the same with fossil fuel plants, which scale up and down with consumer demand because the grid cannot store massive amounts of electricity in most areas.

-If it follows a similar model, Helion will both (1) partner with customers such as data centers, and factories to provide direct electricity from an onsite reactor and later (2) set up large nuclear fusion power plants to supply energy to the grid.
+If it follows a similar model, Helion will both (1) partner with customers such as data centers and factories to provide direct electricity from an onsite reactor and later (2) set up large nuclear fusion power plants to supply energy to the grid.
 Helion’s long-term goal is to deliver power at $0.01 / kWh.
 Helion claims its reactors will dramatically decrease costs compared to current electricity generation methods, as its reactor recovers electricity directly from a fusion reactor without a steam turbine.

 Traction